Skip to main content

 This guide explains which fees apply when bridging, how funds move through a transaction, and the best practices to follow when implementing custom fees.

-1. The user initiates a 1000 USDC bridge transfer on the source blockchain.
+User initiates the bridge transfer on the source chain

 • Arc receives 1 USDC (10%).